Would you offer your guests dinner? Dutchies don’t, and the internet is mad

 'Doei', it's dinnertime! 👋

 How likely are people in the Netherlands to serve food to their guests?
-This simple map took Twitter by storm, and people. are. not. happy.
+Here’s the map that took Twitter by storm.

 The map of truth

-The map, accompanied by a long-ass thread of semi-well-informed historical analysis of hospitality norms, supposedly shows that northern Europeans are wayy less likely to offer their guests food than southerners.
+Accompanied by a long thread of user-generated historical analyses of hospitality norms, the map supposedly shows that Northern Europeans are way less likely to offer their guests food than their Southern counterparts.

-The Netherlands is steadily grounded on the “very unlikely” end of the scale, and lots of Tweeters recognised the trend:
+The Netherlands is steadily grounded on the “very unlikely” end of the scale, and lots of netizens recognised the trend.

-Some even offering their own interpretations of the weird behaviour, suggesting that the inhospitable Dutch habits stem from their obsession with being efficient and organised:
+Some even offered their own interpretations of Dutch inhospitality, suggesting that it stems from their obsession with being efficient and organised.

-That being said, there’s enough people disagreeing too:
+That being said, enough people is disagreeing too.

-Look, I’m from Norway, and I’ve been living in the Netherlands for almost three years now, and I can tell you that the map is at least a little bit true.
+Look.
+I’m from Norway, and I’ve been living in the Netherlands for almost three years now.
+I can tell you that the map holds at least a little bit of truth.

-I can’t even count the amount of times I’ve visited a Dutchie (or a Norwegian for that matter), and seen them slap their thighs with that characteristic “*sigh* well…”, before standing up and indirectly ushering me out of the door.
+I can’t even count the number of times I’ve visited a Dutchie (or a Norwegian, for that matter) and seen them slap their thighs with that characteristic sigh before standing up and ushering me out the door.

 READ MORE | This expat’s TikToks about weird Dutch habits went viral (because they’re relatable AF!)

 But why?
-Isn’t it just nice and gezellig to eat together with your guests?
+Is it not gezellig to eat together with your guests?
+The Protestants didn’t think so.

-According to the amateur historian on Twitter, people from Northern Germanic cultures (used to) consider serving someone food a sign of superiority, or in other words; if you’re being served food, you’re indebted to whoever serves you.
+According to the historian on Twitter, people from Northern Germanic cultures used to consider serving someone food a sign of superiority.
+In other words, if you’re being served food, you’re indebted to whoever serves you.

-Debt (used to) bring about violence and force, which the Protestant church didn’t like.
+Debt used to bring about a lot of violence and force, which the Protestant church didn’t like.

 READ MORE | 7 reasons the Dutch don’t do debt

-So, in their attempt to make society more egalitarian, more individualistic, less debt and status focused, and most importantly; less violent, northern societies supposedly stopped offering their guests food when they came over.
+So, in their attempt to make society more egalitarian, individualistic, less debt-focused, and most importantly, less violent, Northern societies supposedly stopped offering their guests food when they came over.

-I agree, it sounds like quite a stretch.
-I’ve always just assumed the habit was a random northern quirk that found steady footing in the fact that it’s pretty convenient.
+It might sound like a bit of a stretch.
+I’ve always assumed the habit was a random Northern quirk that was founded in convenience.

-After all, the Dutch are known for being extremely stingy, sending Tikkies for virtually nothing, and being very honest and direct
+After all, the Dutch are known for being extremely stingy, sending Tikkies for a half-bitten apple, and being very honest and direct

 What do you think of the viral hospitality map?
 Funny, shocking, or offensive?
 Tell us in the comments!